How to encode a String in Huffman Coding Using Python

 Defaultdict is used to generate the frequency for each character in the string.
 It is available under the collections packages.

-Then we are using a while loop to find the low and high values in the heap that we have already declared.
+Now use a while loop to find the low and high values in the heap that we have already declared.

 Inside the loop, we are using two separate for loops which are used to assign the values as ‘0’ and ‘1’ for the left and the right nodes which are here referred to as the low and high.